Bali: Dutch East Indies

-In 1597, the Dutch explorer Cornelis de Houtman arrived at Bali, and the Dutch East India Company was established in 1602.
+In 1597, the Dutch merchant-explorer Cornelis de Houtman arrived at Bali, and the Dutch East India Company was established in 1602.
 The Dutch government expanded its control across the Indonesian archipelago during the second half of the 19th century.
 Dutch political and economic control over Bali began in the 1840s on the island's north coast when the Dutch pitted various competing Balinese realms against each other.
 In the late 1890s, struggles between Balinese kingdoms on the island's south were exploited by the Dutch to increase their control.

 In June 1860, the famous Welsh naturalist, Alfred Russel Wallace, travelled to Bali from Singapore, landing at Buleleng on the north coast of the island.
 Wallace's trip to Bali was instrumental in helping him devise his Wallace Line theory.
 The Wallace Line is a faunal boundary that runs through the strait between Bali and Lombok.
 It is a boundary between species.
-In his travel memoir The Malay Archipelago, Wallace wrote of his experience in Bali, which has a strong mention of the unique Balinese irrigation methods:
+In his travel memoir The Malay Archipelago, Wallace wrote of his experience in Bali, which includes a strong mention of the unique Balinese irrigation methods:

 I was astonished and delighted; as my visit to Java was some years later, I had never beheld so beautiful and well-cultivated a district out of Europe.
 A slightly undulating plain extends from the seacoast about 10 or 12 mi inland, where it is bounded by a fine range of wooded and cultivated hills.
 Houses and villages, marked out by dense clumps of coconut palms, tamarind and other fruit trees, are dotted about in every direction; while between them extend luxurious rice grounds, watered by an elaborate system of irrigation that would be the pride of the best-cultivated parts of Europe.

-The Dutch mounted large naval and ground assaults at the Sanur region in 1906 and were met by the thousands of members of the royal family and their followers who rather than yield to the superior Dutch force committed ritual suicide (puputan) to avoid the humiliation of surrender.
+The Dutch mounted large naval and ground assaults at the Sanur region in 1906 and were met by the thousands of members of the royal family and their followers, who, rather than yield to the superior Dutch force, committed ritual suicide (puputan) to avoid the humiliation of surrender.
 Despite Dutch demands for surrender, an estimated 200 Balinese killed themselves rather than surrender.
 In the Dutch intervention in Bali, a similar mass suicide occurred in the face of a Dutch assault in Klungkung.
-Afterwards, the Dutch governours exercised administrative control over the island, but local control over religion and culture generally remained intact.
-Dutch rule over Bali came later and was never as well established as in other parts of Indonesia such as Java and Maluku.
+Afterward, the Dutch governors exercised administrative control over the island, but local control over religion and culture generally remained intact.
+Dutch rule over Bali came later and was never as well established as in other parts of Indonesia, such as Java and Maluku.